MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 2. Open the bootstrap log subfolder that is specific to extensibility.
 3. If you need to submit a support request, add the entire contents of this folder to a zipped file.
 For example, C:\Program Files\Microsoft SQL Server\130\Setup Bootstrap\Log\LOG\ExtensibilityLog.

-The exact location might differ on your system, and it might be on drive other than your C drive.
-Be sure to get the logs for the instance where Machine Learning is installed.
+The exact location might differ on your system, and it might be on a drive other than your C drive.
+Be sure to get the logs for the instance where machine learning is installed.

 ## Related tools and configuration